Chapter 3. Event sinks

 Example of a Kafka sink connected to an API server source

-You can create a Kafka sink that sends events to a Kafka topic by using the Developer perspective in the OpenShift Container Platform web console.
+You can create a Kafka sink that sends events to a Kafka topic in the OpenShift Container Platform web console.
 By default, a Kafka sink uses the binary content mode, which is more efficient than the structured mode.

 As a developer, you can create an event sink to receive events from a particular source and send them to a Kafka topic.